 As the fellowship makes its way across the pass of Caradhras, their course set for Mordor to destroy the ring of power, Frodo, the ring bearer, loses his footing and rolls backward down the mountain before being caught by another in the party.
 In the fall, the ring slips out onto the snow where it is picked up by Boromir.
-As Boromir holds the ring up before his eyes, he wonders, almost to himself, that “such a little thing” is the cause of such turmoil among the free people’s of Middle Earth.
+As Boromir holds the ring up before his eyes, he wonders, almost to himself, that a tiny ring is the cause of such turmoil among the free peoples of Middle Earth.
 Boromir, who desires to defend his people against evil, wonders why the ring cannot be used for good, why it must be destroyed if it possesses such power.

 This is one of the great questions of J. R. R. Tolkien’s The Lord of the Rings.
 With such power literally at one’s fingertips, why can no one use the ring for good?
 Why destroy it rather than harness it?
 Why not use for good what was originally created for evil?

 These seem like valid questions.
 At the outset, I think anyone would at least consider the possibility.
 But by the end of the story, I’m not sure anyone would disagree with the mission to destroy it.